syntax-engineering/datum/README.md

 end
 ```

-Here we replace our fixed values with @datum.[attribute].
-To define our Datum, we'll create a file test/datum/data/should_confirm_shortname.rb:
+In the data_test, the fixed values of the original test have been replaced with the usage of the @datum.[attribute] variable.
+For each dataset defined, the data_test will be called and @datum will provide access to the data.

+Next, we'll define our data in test/datum/data/should_confirm_shortname.rb:

 ```ruby
   # Sub-class the Datum struct with attributes we need for our test